Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Summary

 \section{Summary}

-In summary, we have investigated vortex formation and interference instability of two merging condensates and identified three distinct regimes in situations relevant to atom interferometry.
-Our simulations show an explanation about recent experimental work \cite{davi}, where the faster merging three BECs creates more vortices.
+In summary, we have investigated the distortion of interference fringes and vortex formation in two merging condensates and identified three distinct regimes in situations relevant to atom interferometry.
+Our simulations provide an explanation of recent experimental work \cite{davi}, where the faster mergence of three BECs creates more vortices.
 The regularity of vortex formation and interference might allow for the design of experiments to study vortex creation and the dynamics of regular, linear, vortex arrays.
 Our latest calculations show clearly that one could control the density of vortices generated by tuning the fringe spacing.